MeetYourCosmos/MeetYourCosmos/readme.md

 * [WordPress](https://wordpress.com/) - content management system.
 * [Phpmyadmin](https://www.phpmyadmin.net/) - Tool written in PHP with the intention of handling the administration of MySQL.

+## To Do
+* Connect database to web interface
+* Include dependencies of nasa press
+* Add graphical overview

 ## Team
 * Manu Antonio Pardo Rivas.
 * Matilde Andrea Gaete Tapia.